 Progress on this protocol has been slow, due to the small amount of supply, low carbon prices and uncertainties around certification requirements.
-However, one project has generated around 5,000 tonnes of carbon offsets as of 2019.
-For more information see Alberta Emissions Offset Registry – Project Details.
+However, one project has generated around over 9000 tonnes of carbon offsets as of 2021.
+For more information see the Alberta Emissions Offset Registry – Project Details.

 The information contained here is the interpretation of Agriculture and Irrigation.
 Alberta’s carbon offset system is managed by Alberta Environment and Protected Areas.
 Offset projects must comply with the most recent quantification protocols and program requirements outlined under the Alberta Emission Offset System.